 She has performed at Coffee Houses, Festivals and House Concerts including the legendary Club Passim, Rose Garden Coffee House, Circle of Friends Coffee House, Linden Tree Coffee House, Off The Common Coffee House and Coffee House At The Mews.

 Kim is a strong believer in the importance of giving back and being actively involved.

-host of the monthly Craigville Coffeehouse Open Mic, serving as a board member for Vinegrass (a non-profit organization that provides scholarships for music students http://www.vinegrass.org), and performing at political fundraisers and charity events, including her annual "Concert For Kelly", a benefit concert to raise awareness about metastatic breast cancer.
+host of the monthly Craigville Coffeehouse Open Mic, founder and co-event manager of the Sandwich Arts Alliance PorchFest, serving a 5 year term as board member for Vinegrass (a non-profit organization that provides scholarships for music students www.vinegrass.org).
+In addition, Kim has donated her talents to political fundraisers, community and charity events, including her annual "Concert For Kelly", a benefit concert named for her sister to raise awareness about metastatic breast cancer.

 -Authors and Publishers (ASCAP)